duchene/phylomad/README.md

 ![software logo](codeFolder/www/phylomad.temp.png)

-For support contact David A. Duchêne david.duchene[at]sydney.edu.au

-23 May 2017

 ## Introduction

 This repository contains PhyloMAd, a software for easily-accessible assessment of phylogenetic model adequacy.

-Copyright 2017 by the PhyloMAd authors.
-The software PhyloMAd is distributed without warranty of any kind or support for previous versions.
-The authors will not be responsible for any damage resulting from the use of this software.
-The source and documentation are distributed under the GNU General Public Licence except where stated otherwise.
-See http://www.opensource.org/licenses for details.
+Briefly, assessing phylogenetic model adequacy provides an independent assessment of the power of a model for describing the empirical data.
+This is different to model selection, where a set of candidate models are compared to each other, under the assumption that at least the best fitting model is an adequate description of the data.

-Substitution models supported inlcude the JC, HKY, and GTR models, including gamma-distributed rates across sites with 4 discrete categories.
+Substitution models supported by PhyloMAd inlcude the JC, HKY, and GTR models, including gamma-distributed rates across sites with 4 discrete categories.
 Clock models supported include those implemented in BEAST 2.

 ## Download and package installation